-Cash available for debt servicing is defined as net cash inflows from operations plus net cash generated from investing activities excluding acquisition costs.
+Cash available for debt servicing, is defined as net cash inflows from operations plus net cash used in investing activities excluding acquisition costs.

 No income taxes were paid in the year (2021: £nil).

 Balance sheet and consideration of financial management